chrisvanmeer/hcp-boundary-demo-azure/README.md

 ### HCP Boundary (5)

-In this last part we will create a Generic TCP target for our webserver
+In this second to last part we will create a Generic TCP target for our webserver

 1. Create a Generic TCP Target
    Set the name *Web TCP*
-   Set the default port to 80.
+   Set the default port to `80`.
-   Set the assigned address to the private IP of `server3`.
+   Set the assigned address to the private IP of `server03`.
    Use `"ingress" in "/tags/type"` for the Ingress filter.
    Use `"egress" in "/tags/type"` for the Egress filter.
 2. Copy the Target ID